Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 # Priority & Status Configuration

 Priority and status can be configured and managed during runtime.
 There isn't a predefined priority or status set.
 This flexible design decision helps to integrated with any FSM/ITS.
 Even this systems have a configurable priority and status set.
-It would be even possible to implement an automatic synchronization.
+It is also possible to implement an automatic synchronization of status and priority list.

 Use following API to configure:
 [Priorities](./docs/Apis/ServiceRequestPriorityControllerApi.md) are rather simple and reflect the priority set which exist in the system.